 4. Effective chasing is a constant learning process, and responsible chasers need to be aware of what is going on in severe thunderstorm and tornado science.
 It behooves all of us to be informed about the latest scientific findings, even if the only rationale is to make us better chasers.
 Participate in the process and don't be selfish with it.
 If you have seen something noteworthy, you can be responsible for preventing future disasters through sharing what you have seen.
 Knowing what is noteworthy requires you to be knowledgeable about the science of severe storms, so it's a two-way street that works most effectively when everyone shares freely what they know for scientific and educational purposes.

 5. Chasing can become a dangerous obsession.
 Student chasers who let their studies go to follow the convection run the risk of sacrificing their careers.
 Chasers who neglect their family responsibilities to chase are not folks I admire, no matter how much they "succeed" in chasing.
 Letting chasing get in the way of any work responsibilities is also a problem, in my view.
 Some folks wear their obsession about chasing as some sort of badge of honor, but I say "Get a life!"
-Everyone has to decide on an individual basis what is their operational definition of "responsible" chasing from this personal point of view.
+Everyone has to decide on an individual basis what is their operational definition of how chasing properly fits within their personal lives.
 All I know is that building a life totally around storm chasing, in my opinion, is not a very responsible life.

 6. Stay out of tornado damage areas if possible.
 During a chase, this seems fairly obvious.
 Damage paths are full of hazards that no one would enjoy if it's possible to avoid them; downed power lines, jagged pieces of sheet metal, broken boards, etc. When the chase is over, some chasers may want to do their own damage survey - in general this is a bad idea!
 Stay out of such places unless you've been invited to participate as part of an organized storm damage survey or a cleanup crew.
 You are likely to be in the way of cleanup and folks who have been hit by a tornado tend to be suspicious of strangers in their midst.
 Gawkers are not appreciated and being taken for a potential looter is not likely to make you welcome!